andycufari/alphin/README.md

-# Alfin DAO Bot
+# Alphin DAO Bot

-Alfin is a Telegram bot that makes blockchain DAOs accessible to web2 users by abstracting away the complexity of interacting with governance contracts.
+Alphin is a Telegram bot that makes blockchain DAOs accessible to web2 users by abstracting away the complexity of interacting with governance contracts.
+Deployed on Mantle.

+You can try Alphin on Telegram: https://t.me/AlphinDAO_bot with a test DAO

 ## Features